amangupt01/Convolutional-Neural-Networks/README.md

 ## Assignment2: Residual Networks
 Made a 50 layer deep ResNet NN including various identity and convolutional blocks.
 Keras framework was used for implementation.

+## Assignment3: Car detection with YOLO
+Object detection and localization performed using YOLO algorithm.
+Implemented non-max supression and filter boxing part on a pre-trained model.
+Used 5 anchorboxes and 19x19 grid for the 80 class classification and detection problem .